If you’re buying a new car or a used one, you will likely face the decision of whether or not to purchase an extended warranty.

 • Exclusions and limitations.
 Every contract comes with fine print that specifies how you can use the warranty.
 For example, the provider might deny coverage for a problem caused by normal wear and tear or reduce the payout based on your car’s depreciation.
 You may also be required to take the car to certain auto repair shops to be covered.

-How to Choose an Extended Car Warranty
+5 Tips for Choosing an Extended Car Warranty

 If you decide an extended warranty makes sense for you, it’s a good idea to look at the policy contract closely — this is where you’ll find the fine print that spells out all the rules and exceptions — and not just the glossy brochure or the online advertising.